A Copula-based variational autoencoder for uncertainty quantification in inverse problems: application to damage identification in an offshore wind turbine: Introduction

-VAEs have been extensively employed as generative models with dimensionality reduction and clustering purposes~\cite{graving2020vae, yong2022bayesian, bond2021deep, portillo2020dimensionality, yao2019unsupervised}.
-The works by Goh et al.~\cite{BayesInverse_Goh2021} and Almaeen et al.~\cite{almaeen2021variational} introduced the use of VAEs for uncertainty quantification in scientific inverse problems.
-Since then, various works have exploited the potential of VAEs in different inversion applications~\cite{gonzalez2019solving, prost2023inverse, wu2022inverse, mcaliley2024stochastic, sahlstrom2023utilizing, ling2022source}.
-In the context of SHM, VAEs have been mostly applied for advanced damage-sensitive feature extraction to detect structural changes from measured response data~\cite{ma2020structural, coracca2023unsupervised, pollastro2023semi, lin2024structural}.
-Simpson et al.~\cite{simpson2021machine} and Bacsa et al.~\cite{bacsa2025structural} employ LSTM VAEs to infer changes in the material properties of a multi-degree-of-freedom (MDOF) structure.
-In \cite{huang2025detecting}, the authors employ a VAE to classify different structural damage types by applying a clustering to the latent space.
-The authors of~\cite{Mylonas2021} apply a Convolutional VAE to account for uncertainty in the long-term fatigue estimations of a wind turbine blade.
-However, all these works assume a normal (Gaussian) posterior probability density function (PDF) with a diagonal covariance matrix, which imposes strong constraints to the posterior PDF shape and prevents a complete description of the uncertainty effect.
+Variational autoencoders (VAEs) offer a powerful approach to handling uncertainty during inference~\cite{VAE_tutorial}.
+Unlike standard autoencoders, VAEs incorporate a probabilistic model that represents the posterior distribution given some prior information~\cite{mo2025explainable}.
+VAEs have been employed as generative models and for dimensionality reduction and clustering tasks~\cite{graving2020vae, yong2022bayesian, bond2021deep, portillo2020dimensionality} and for solving inverse problems in scientific computing~\cite{prost2023inverse, wu2022inverse, mcaliley2024stochastic, sahlstrom2023utilizing}.
+In the context of SHM, VAEs have been mostly applied for damage-sensitive feature extraction to detect structural changes from measured response data~\cite{coracca2023unsupervised, pollastro2023semi, lin2024structural}.
+VAEs have been employed to infer changes in the material properties of multi-degree-of-freedom (MDOF) structures~\cite{simpson2021machine, bacsa2025structural}, to classify different structural damage types~\cite{huang2025detecting}, and to estimate the uncertainty in long-term wind turbine blade fatigue estimation~\cite{Mylonas2021}.
+However, all the aforementioned works~\cite{simpson2021machine, bacsa2025structural, huang2025detecting, Mylonas2021} share the same limitation: they employ normal (Gaussian) posterior probability density functions (PDFs) with diagonal covariance, which lack expressivity and prevent an accurate representation of the uncertainty.